PTAB

 • Core Argument for this Ground:

-• Expectation of Success: A POSITA would have had a high expectation of success as the combination involved arranging old, well-understood elements (a power tool battery pack, standard lithium cells, a common latch) to perform their known functions, yielding predictable results.
+• Expectation of Success: A POSITA would have a high expectation of success, as the combination involved arranging known elements (a battery pack, high-current cells, a latch) each performing its known function to yield a predictable result.

-Ground 2: Claims 1-8 and 10-13 are obvious over Yamaki in combination with Anthony.
+Ground 2: Obviousness over Yamaki and Anthony - Claims 1-8 and 10-13 are obvious over [Yamaki](https://ai-lab.exparte.com/case/ptab/IPR2015-00595/doc/1011) in combination with Anthony.

 • Prior Art Relied Upon: Yamaki (Application # 2002/0168568) and Anthony (Patent 5,213,913).